JakobSar/LaTeXBeamerTemplate/README.md

 # LaTeXBeamerTemplate
-My most used beamer template for presentations created with LaTeX in the colors of the University of Mannheim
+My most used LaTeX Beamer template for presentations in seminars in the colors of the University of Mannheim

 Feel free to use for your projects